Gluten Sensitivities and Plant-Based Eating: How to Thrive as a Gluten-Free Vegan

 You may attempt to follow a restrictive diet to improve your health and struggle to cut out allergens and meat.
 There are various ways to consume a balanced and satisfying diet as a gluten-free vegan.
 Here’s how to identify what foods you should avoid.

 What Is Gluten?

 Gluten is a protein present in rye, barley, wheat and triticale.
 Many chefs add it to different foods to help maintain their shape.
 Wheat is the most common form of gluten, and it causes challenges for individuals following a celiac-friendly diet.

 You can find wheat in traditional bread, soups, pasta, sauces, roux, salad dressings and baked goods.
 Barley is an ingredient commonly found in beverages.
-Brewers put barley in beer to enhance its flavor profile.
+According to Beer Snobs, brewers put barley in beer to enhance its flavor profile..

 Oats are a more complicated grain because they are gluten-free by nature and at risk of cross-contamination.
 Many wheat farms also grow oats, which enhances the chance of mixing.
 Once you understand the common causes of gluten exposure, you can increase your diet’s efficiency.

 Understanding the implications of a plant-based diet also helps you improve consumption patterns.
 Vegans eat fruits, vegetables, nuts, grains, seeds, beans and legumes.
 They restrict foods derived from animals from their diets.